Brandon-Rozek/website/content/blog/male-vs-female-life-expectancy.md

 ## Data preparation

 Since the website gives us an overlook at all of the counties in the United States we want to take a small sample of that so we can perform statistics.
-Using the entire dataset will result in looking at population parameters which doesn&#8217;t leave room for inference.
+Using the entire dataset will result in looking at population parameters which doesn't leave room for inference.

 A random number was chosen to pick the state and then the county.
 This was done a total of 101 times.
 The CSV file is located [here](https://brandonrozek.com/wp-content/uploads/2017/03/LifeExpectancy.csv) for convenience.